msyk/FMDataAPI/README.md

     - This directory contains just my "trial" for newly released File Maker's Rest APIs to understand how to handle these APIs.
     All explanations are described in "index.html" file in it.
+    These trials are Preview Version of Data API on FileMaker 16, and they can't work on FileMaker 17.
 - README.md, .gitignore
     - These are for GitHub.